Tie-Yan Liu

 Tie-Yan Liu (刘铁岩; born 1976) is a Chinese computer scientist.

-After completing his degree from the department of electrical engineering at Tsinghua University, Liu began working at the Microsoft Asia Research Institute in 2003, and was appointed vice president of Microsoft Research Asia in 2015.
+After completing his degree from the department of electronic engineering at Tsinghua University, Liu began working at the Microsoft in 2003, and was appointed the assistant managing director of Microsoft Research Asia in 2015.
+Liu joined Microsoft Research AI4Science as a distinguished Scientist in 2022.
 Liu was elected an IEEE fellow in 2017, and granted an equivalent honor by the Association for Computing Machinery in 2021.
+He is currently the President of Zhongguancun Academy in Beijing.